Catholic school: Economic inequality

 The expensive cost and necessity to provide high salary levels contribute to the difficulty of maintaining Catholic schools.
 Many Catholic schools in the United States in inner America which have traditionally served the most are being forced to close at an increasing rate.
 This apparent abandonment of some poor may contradict the Catholic schools' core principles.
 There is an apparent contradiction when wealthier Catholic schools receive better resources and are more privileged than those in areas of low-income.
 This is also being experienced in Latin America and other national settings where financial constraints in serving the poor create obstacles, and there is a lack of support from state aid or other subsidies.

 Political context

 There have been instances where some political ideologies that are engaged with secularism or countries that have high nationalism are suspicious of what Catholic schools are teaching.
 The moral and social teachings by Catholic schools may be seen as "continuation of Colonial cultural dominance of the society," still being felt in Zambia, Malawi, and the colonies of Spain.

-Homosexuality

-In 2019, a Catholic school in Kansas City, Kansas was criticised for deciding not to enroll a child of a homosexual couple on the grounds of "helping our students understand the meaning and purpose of their sexuality."

-In 2015, it was reported that the school's long-serving director of religious education, Margie Winters, had been fired from the Waldron Mercy Academy after a parent had reported her directly to the Archdiocese of Philadelphia for marrying her long-term lesbian partner in a civil ceremony in 2007.
-Winters had been upfront with school administrators at the time of her hiring and was advised to keep a low profile which she says she did.
-Many parents expressed anger and concern over the school's decision.
-Principal Nell Stetser justified the decision by arguing that "many of us accept life choices that contradict current Church teachings, but to continue as a Catholic school, Waldron Mercy must comply with those teachings."
-Nevertheless, she called urgently for "an open and honest discussion about this and other divisive issues at the intersection of our society and our Church."
-The Archbishop of Philadelphia Charles Chaput, however, has not yet responded to such a call and instead spoke out in favour of her firing, simply calling the dismissal "common sense."

-Secularized character

-In 2017, a Catholic school in San Anselmo, California was criticized for removing or relocating most of its Catholic statues and artwork in an attempt to accommodate non-Catholic students better.